Polynitrides

 Polynitrides are solid chemical compounds with a large amount of nitrogen, beyond what would be expected from valencies.
 Some with N_{2} ions are termed pernitrides.
 Azides are not considered polynitrides, although pentazolates are.

 They are formed at high pressures and mostly at high temperature.
-But some are stable when decompressed to standard conditions.
-They are high energy materials, capable of exploding with high power.
+Many are stable under high pressure, but some are metastable when decompressed to standard conditions.
+They are high energy density materials, capable of exploding with high power.
 Some are very hard, almost as strong as diamond.

+Nitrogen anions can take the form of diazenide [N2(2-)], pentazolate [N5-], 1-dimensional chains [N4(2-)], hexazine dianion [N6(2-)], pernitride N2(4-) and even include dinitrogen molecules.